MUSA-509/final-project-haoheng-zj/proposal.md

 ## Abstract

-*PhillyGoAnywhereMaskON*
+*U.S.GoAnywhereMaskON*

+The main idea of this project is to provide users with a COVID-19 special version of "Google Map" OR "Mapbox," with two essential functions:
+- one-click COVID-19 Information available at national, state, county levels - note that the zip code level info. is only for Philadelphia city (as a miniature).
+- navigation in multiple transportation modes with list of amenities close to user's input destination location.

+We would to have the user acknowledge the risk of traveling to a specific place prior to his/her journey.
+- primary version:
+  - user-interactive covid-19 test results at multiple scales (pop-up window when clicking on a point on the map, zoom when clicking, etc.)
-What features are necessary for a map/navigation app to enhance user experience?
-Different users and application scenarios may generate a variety of demand for interactive elements in the app.
-Based on our experience and experimenting with existing map/navigation apps and open source platforms, we decided to build an app that features covid-19 risk assessment, amenities search, 3-in-1 (driving, cycling, and walking) navigation with map, routes, and detailed instructions.
+  - an app that features covid-19 risk assessment, amenities search, 3-in-1 (driving, cycling, and walking) navigation with map, routes, and detailed instructions (for Philadelphia city only).
+- advanced version (if applicable, depending on actual progress)
-Apart from the user typing input and clickable input features, we also would like to include interactive points of interest inside the navigation map to provide more information and fast-response navigation to faciliate the path finding process.
-The current functions only include Philadelphia-based local information (zip code, covid tests).
-We intended to upgrade it with cloud-hosted databased of zip code and covid test results for broader usage at national level.
+  - extend the coverage of the navigation map to larger regions, as well as interactive points of interest inside the navigation map to provide more information and fast-response navigation to faciliate the path finding process.

 ## Data Sources